angeltorgon/components/src/components/Table/README.md

-# Text
+# Table

-This is a simple span tag.
+This is a simple table tag.